-- 4. For your element to scale up or down in relation to their distance to the camera, do one of the following: - In the Tools toolbar, select the Transform I tool.
-Make sure the Peg Selection Mode option is disabled in the Tool Properties view. - In the Advanced Animation toolbar, select the Translate from the thumbnails section of the Top or Side view. - Select a layer from the Timeline view.
+- 4. For your element to scale up or down in relation to their distance to the camera, do one of the following: - In the Tools toolbar, select the Transform ☐ tool.
+Make sure the Peg Selection Mode

+- option is disabled in the Tool Properties view. - In the Advanced Animation toolbar, select the Translate tool and select a layer from the thumbnails section of the Top or Side view. - Select a layer from the Timeline view.